ix-ax/axsharp/docfx/articles/ixr/IXR.md

 Localizable string are exported only from string attributes and pragmas of attribute name.

+`ixr` can be run without parameters from within an AX project folder.
+In that case it will use the settings from `ixc` `AXSharp.config.json` and emit the resource file into `.g\Resource\PlcStringResource.resx` file of the ax twin project.

+>[!NOTE]
+>More about implementing resx file into your project see [here](~/articles/connectors/README.md#controller-string-localization).

 ## Localizable string

 Localizable string must start with `<#` and end with `#>` tags.